 Eat a healthy, balanced diet.
 Babies’ first teeth begin to develop about three months into pregnancy.
 Dairy products, cheese, and yogurt are sources of nutrients good for developing teeth, gums, and bones.

-See the dentist soon after delivery to have a thorough mouth examination and a gum health evaluation.
+See the dentist soon after delivery to have a thorough examination and evaluation.